mm6234/Capybara/README.md

 GET http://127.0.0.1:6969/api/query/No/No/100.1_100.3
 ```

 This will output doctors stored in the database in the order of closest to furthest distance from the user's supplied location.
+(Using Manhattan Distance)

 ## Unit test
 We use Google Test; in Visual Studio, simply "start debugging" on `Unittest.cpp`.